Saving Abel: Null's touring group

-In June 2025, co-founder and guitarist, Jason Null, announced that Saving Abel will tour during the fall of 2025.
-The group will include Saving Abel veterans Scott Bartlett (guitar), Scott Wilson (bass), and newcomers, Randy Arthur Webb (vocals) and Garfield Redden (drums), both of whom previously part of the Cincinnati-based rock band, One Day Alive.
+In June 2025, Null announced that he would be touring with his own lineup under the name Saving Abel with band veterans Scott Bartlett (rhythm guitar), Scott Wilson (bass), and newcomers Randy Webb (vocals) and Garfield Redden (drums), both of whom were previously part of the Cincinnati-based rock band, One Day Alive.
+Null is operating his version of the band under the website savingabel.us.